intershop/intershop-pwa/docs/guides/themes.md

 ### Configuration JSON

-The _Configuration_ CMS component provides a generic _Configuration JSON_ parameter that can be used to add any structured data in JSON format for the specific needs of the PWA customization in projects without the need to change/extend the CMS component model.
+The _Configuration_ CMS component provides a generic _Configuration JSON_ parameter that can be used to add any structured data in JSON format for the specific needs of the PWA customization in projects without having to change or extend the CMS component model.
 This could be used, for example, to provide additional tracking configuration information.
 The data is available as JSON in the PWA state and can easily be accessed via a facade method.